AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 By that point, governance is crisis management.

-This guide is written for IT, risk, legal, and procurement leaders in Australian organisations who are deploying enterprise AI and need to understand what governance actually requires: not as a compliance exercise, but as an operational discipline that determines whether AI delivers sustained value or accumulates unchecked risk.
+This guide is written for Procurement and IT leaders in Australian organisations who are evaluating or deploying enterprise AI and seeking to understand what governance can commonly involve in practice: not as a compliance exercise, but as an operational discipline that determines whether AI delivers sustained value or accumulates unchecked risk.

 Enterprise AI governance is the structured system of controls, accountability, monitoring, and oversight that governs how AI systems are acquired, deployed, and managed within an organisation over time.
 It spans vendor selection, data handling, access controls, output accountability, model lifecycle management, regulatory compliance, and ongoing operational oversight.